How to Get Here

 On a clear day you will soar through the clouds and descend over the Island to capture a view of the rolling farm fields and red clay shores.
 The contrast of colors from the air resembles a beautiful patchwork quilt.

-Insider’s Tip: If you haven’t planned out your entire PEI vacation, the Visitor Centre in the airport arrivals has state of the art vacation planning tools where you can map out your stay and things to do on massive touch screen counters!
+Insider’s Tip: If you haven’t planned out your entire PEI vacation, the Visitor Centre in the airport arrivals area includes highway maps, visitor guides and other publications available on a year-round basis in both official languages.

 Discover a regional tradition on a voyage across the beautiful Northumberland Strait with Northumberland Ferries.
 This 75-minute ferry trip between Wood Islands, Prince Edward Island and Caribou, Nova Scotia offers a variety of onboard amenities and services tailored to the Maritime experience.
 From aboard the MV Confederation and MV Holiday Island, spend less time behind the wheel and more time taking in the beauty of the Atlantic coast, listening to live music, savoring local flavors and catching up over a cup of hot coffee.